Jet launching from the Kerr black hole magnetosphere: An electrogeodesic approach: Motion of charged particles in the Kerr magnetosphere

 \subsection{General constraints on charged particles}

 A set of conditions can be derived for the geodesic motion of neutral particles on the Kerr geometry.
-They descend from the basic requirement that the $4$-velocity $u^{\mu} \partial_{\mu}$ is a time-like vector.
+They descend from the basic requirement that the $4$-velocity $u^{\mu}$ is a timelike vector.
 They can be expressed in terms of the energy and the angular momentum of the neutral massive particle.
-As they have important consequences for the geodesic motion, our goal here is to discuss how these constraints are modified for electrogeodesics.
+As they have important consequences for the geodesic motion, our first goal here is to discuss how these constraints are modified for electrogeodesics.

 To start with, let us first define the conserved energy $E$ and conserved angular momentum $L$ of the charged particle.
-As usual, the Kerr geometry being stationary and axisymmetric, one can use its timelike Killing vector $\xi^{\mu} \partial_{\mu} = \partial_t$ and the azimuthal Killing vector $\chi^{\mu} \partial_{\mu} = \partial_{\varphi}$ to build $E$ and $L$.
+As usual, the Kerr geometry being stationary and axisymmetric, one can use its time translation Killing vector $\xi = \partial_t$ and its azimuthal Killing vector $\chi = \partial_{\varphi}$ to build $E$ and $L$.
 Using the canonical momenta (\ref{genmom}), one obtains

 which can be recast into